usnews/brightspot-cms/docs/documentation/cms-tags.md

 ## CMS Tags

 There are several unique CMS tags that can be used when building the JSP files for your project.
+These can be included with `<%@ taglib prefix="cms" uri="http://psddev.com/cms" %>`

 **cms:img**